npm/hosted-git-info/README.md

 * The constructor stops accepting URLs that it previously accepted.
 * A method is removed.
-* A method no longer accepts the number and type of arguments it previously accepted.
+* A method can no longer accept the number and type of arguments it previously accepted.
 * A method can return a different type than it currently returns.

 Implications: